-Facilitators prepare a blank hazard-response-action table in advance of their presentation (see sample table), and have on hand the hazard maps, seasonal calendars, the vulnerability matrix and the responses to impacts matrix developed in previous exercises.
+Facilitators prepare a blank hazard-response-action table in advance of their presentation (see sample table), and have on hand the hazard maps, seasonal calendars, the vulnerability matrix and the responses-to-impacts table developed in previous exercises.
 This review of previous exercises is done with all the participants in one group.